lcycstudio/javascript/README.md

-# nodejs
+# JavaScript
-Node.js Courses and Materials from Beginner to Advanced
+JavaScript Courses and Materials from Beginner to Advanced